Pesto Flatbread – Is there anything better than garlic and fresh herbs?

 Fun Vignette about Living Abroad

 If you read the About Me page you know I lived a significant time abroad.
-In Europe, you quickly realize that the grocery store products are different than home and typically written in the domestic language.
+In Europe, you quickly realize that the grocery store products are different than home and written in the domestic language.
 That means, shopping which is normally so mundane, all of a sudden becomes an adventure!

+Grocery Shopping in a Foreign Country

 After my first move abroad to Warsaw, I made an adventurous trip to the grocery store.
 After all, I had to eat!

-Grocery Shopping in a Foreign Country

-I made a grocery list and pulled out my Polish-English dictionary.
-This was before there were personal assistant devices, cell phones, or Google maps – I didn’t even have a computer.
-First, I pulled out a map, found a grocery store in the visitor’s guide, and plotted a route.
+I made a list and pulled out my Polish-English dictionary.
+This was before there were personal assistant devices, cell phones, or Google maps – I didn’t even have a computer!
+So, I found a grocery store in the visitor’s guide, I grabbed a map and plotted a route on the bus.
 Second, I created a shopping list.
 Third, I spent an hour in my dictionary translating the list to Polish.
 Last, I left my house.
 That meant, I walked the half mile to the kiosk, bought a bus ticket, and took the 30 minute ride to the grocery store.
-I haltingly asked the driver to kindly let me know when I needed to get off.
-Thankfully, he did, and I found the store based on rudimentary understanding of his directions.
+I timidly asked the driver to let me know when I needed to get off.
+Thankfully, he did, and I walked the rest of the way to the store based on a rudimentary understanding of his directions given in Polish.

 Shopping list for Pesto Bread Recipe